t-frank-unsw/zzsc9020-teamc/README.md

-# Welcome to ZZSC9020 GitHub repository for group [GROUP-NAME]
+# Welcome to ZZSC9020 GitHub repository for group GROUP C

 This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.